This is an English translation. Read the Icelandic original

 Would we be forced into a European army?

 No. The EU does not have a common army and cannot compel any member state to establish armed forces or introduce conscription.
-Iceland could secure its military-free status in an accession treaty, just as other neutral and non-military EU states have done.
+Iceland could secure its continued military-free status in an accession treaty, just as neutral states within the EU have had their special defence status recognised.

 Is there a common European army?

-The EU Treaties specifically accommodate countries with defence policies that differ from the majority.
-Luxembourg is in the EU but relies on its allies for defence.
-Countries like Austria and Ireland are constitutionally neutral and remain outside military alliances.
+The EU Treaties clearly accommodate countries with defence policies that differ from the majority.
+Austria and Ireland, for example, are constitutionally neutral and remain outside military alliances.

-Ireland is a good precedent.
+Ireland is a particularly relevant precedent.
 When the Lisbon Treaty was being debated, the Irish had serious concerns about the creation of a European army and the introduction of conscription.
-To remove all doubt, Ireland secured a specific legally binding protocol attached to the EU Treaties (Protocol on the concerns of the Irish people).
+To remove all doubt, they secured a specific protocol attached to the EU Treaties (Protocol on the concerns of the Irish people).
 It states explicitly that the Treaties entail neither the creation of a European army nor the introduction of conscription, and have no effect on Ireland's military neutrality.
 Protocols attached to the EU Treaties carry the same legal force as the Treaties themselves and cannot be amended without the consent of all member states.

 NATO remains our primary security guarantee